Donald Trump’s Record on Antisemitism

 – Secretary of Health and Human Services Robert F. Kennedy Jr. peddled baseless conspiracy theories that undermined public health, including that Jews engineered COVID-19.

-– Multiple Trump White House officials with ties to antisemitic extremists, according to a report on May 14, 2025.
+– Multiple Trump White House officials have ties to antisemitic extremists, according to a report on May 14, 2025.

 – Trump dined with Kanye West and white nationalist/Holocaust denier Nick Fuentes in 2022 at Mar-a-Lago.